godotengine/godot-docs/development/file_formats/tscn.rst

     [node name="Finger" parent="Arm/Hand" type="Spatial"]

 Similar to the internal resource, the content for each node is currently undocumented.
-Fortunately it is very easy to find out because you can simply save a file with that node in it.
+Fortunately it is easy to find out because you can simply save a file with that node in it.
 Some example nodes are:

 ::